Football at the Summer Olympics: Competition format

-From the 1992 Summer Olympics Football games always start before the opening ceremony because of the event's calendar which needs to be longer than other sports.
-Since 1996, football starts two days before the games opening ceremonies and since then it is a common condition for some sports.
+Since the 1992 Summer Olympics, Football games have always started before the opening ceremony because of the event's calendar which needs to be longer than other sports.
+From 1996 onwards, football has started two days before the games' opening ceremonies, and since then it has been a common condition for some sports.

 For both the men's and women's tournaments, the competition consists of a round-robin group stage followed by a knockout stage.
-Teams are placed into groups of 4 teams, with each team playing each other team in its group once.
+Teams are placed into groups of 4 teams, with each team playing each team in its group once.
 Teams earn 3 points for a win, 1 point for a draw, and 0 points for a loss.
 The top two teams in each group (as well as the top two third-place finishers, in the women's tournament) advance to the knockout rounds.
 The knockout rounds are a single-elimination tournament consisting of quarterfinals, semifinals, and the gold and bronze medal matches.

 Matches consist of two halves of 45 minutes each.
 Since 2004, during the knockout rounds, if the match is tied after 90 minutes, two 15-minute halves of extra time are played (extra time is skipped in favour of immediate penalty kicks in the bronze medal match if it is played on the same day in the same stadium as the gold medal match).
 If the score remains tied, penalty kicks, which is 5 rounds, plus extra rounds if tied, are used to determine the winner.

 The qualifying tournament, like that for the World Cup, is organised along continental lines.
 Most continental confederations organise a special Under-23 qualifying tournament, although the European qualifiers are drawn from the finalists of the UEFA Under-21 Championship.
 Teams participating in the preliminary and final competitions must be composed of U-23 players, with up to three players who are at least 23.
 For Paris 2024, U-23 players were born after 1 January 2001.

 For the 2024 Games, the number of places allocated to each continent is: